Leah Williamson: Senior

 Williamson achieved her 50th England cap on 29 October 2024, against South Africa, and scored a goal in their 2–1 victory.
 On 5 June 2025, she was named to England's squad for UEFA Women's Euro 2025.
 On 27 July 2025, Williamson started in the tournament's final and captained England to a win on penalties over Spain to win a second consecutive European Championship.

+She made her return from knee injury to the Lionesses in February 2026, being called up ahead of 2027 FIFA Women's World Cup qualification matches against Ukraine and Iceland in March.

 Great Britain

 Williamson played for the Great Britain Olympic football team at the Tokyo 2020 Summer Olympics (held in 2021).
 She was proud of her defensive work in the team's group games, and of being an Olympian, saying she had to close her eyes when the camera passed her during the anthem as she was tearing up.
 Williamson has said that a shift in her mentality came when GB was knocked out of the Olympics, not wanting to feel the same disappointment, "she recognised what she needed to do to fulfil her potential" in terms of the demands of international competition.